Tourist spot in Shizuoka Prefecture

 The water of lake has been brackish again.

-Lake Hamana has been well-known for cultured eel.
+Lake Hamana has been well-known for farm raised eels.

-The eels are cultured in the ponds around Lake Hamana, and here had been the largest production center in Japan until the 1980s.
+The eels are farmed in the ponds around Lake Hamana, and here had been the largest production center in Japan until the 1980s.

 Now the production around this lake is decreasing because of worldwide decrease in the amount of young eels.